Student Assessment Policy

 8. Attachments

-9. Links
+9. Specific Links

 Appendix A - Missed Assessment/Evaluation Procedure

-Mohawk College requires that students demonstrate the prescribed learning outcomes within each course through the formal evaluations documented and scheduled on the course outline.
+Mohawk College requires that students demonstrate the prescribed learning outcomes within each course through the formal evaluations included in the College approved course outline.
 However, in some cases learners may face exceptional circumstances that could prevent completion of assessments as scheduled.
-This procedure outlines the process for students to follow in the event of a planned or unplanned absence(s).
-In an effort to balance the need to ensure absences are validated without creating an undue burden on the healthcare system, wherever possible, informal resolution should be prioritized.
+Faculty should be aware of the requirement to consider Retroactive Accommodation | Mohawk College in alignment with the Ontario Human Rights Commission Policy on Accessible Education for students suffering from “disability-related symptoms” after deadlines are missed.

 This procedure does not apply to missed assessments/evaluations that are covered by existing College protocols.
-Students requiring alternate arrangements for assessments and testing as a result of accessibility needs must contact Accessible Learning Services .
-Students requiring accommodation as result of a protected ground under the Ontario Human Rights Code must contact the Student Rights and Responsibilities Office.
+Students requiring alternate arrangements for assessments and testing as a result of accessibility needs must contact Accessible Learning Services.
+Students requiring accommodation as result of a protected ground under the Ontario Human Rights Code must contact the Student Rights and Responsibilities Office or as a remedy under the Sexual Assault and Sexualized Violence Policy | Mohawk College.
 Indigenous Student Services is available for support for Indigenous learners.
 Where classes are cancelled due to an emergency or severe weather, the Campus/College Closure Procedure will apply.

 1. Planned/Known Absences

-If a student knows in advance that an assessment will be missed, the student must notify their teacher prior to the start of the assessment or assessment deadline to be eligible for relief.
-Grounds for consideration of relief include:
+If a student knows in advance that an assessment will be missed, the student must notify their faculty prior to the start of the assessment or assessment deadline to be eligible for relief.
+Grounds for consideration of relief include*:

-• Varsity Athletics;
+• Varsity Athletics conflicts;

-• Official College-sponsored events;
+• Official College-sponsored events conflicts;

 • Official events for elected student representatives;

-• Culturally related responsibilities (i.e. Indigenous Ceremonies)
+• Culturally related responsibilities (e.g. Indigenous ceremonies)

-• Days of Significance ;
+• Days of Significance conflicts;

-• Unavoidable medical procedures.
+• Unavoidable and scheduled medical procedures.

 2. Unplanned Absences

-If a student experiences an extenuating circumstance that prevents attendance of an assessment or evaluation, the student must notify their teacher as soon as possible, preferably, prior to the start of the assessment or assessment deadline to be eligible for relief.
+If a student experiences an extenuating circumstance that prevents attendance of an assessment or evaluation, the student must notify their faculty as soon as possible, preferably, prior to the start of the assessment or assessment deadline to be eligible for relief.
 Extenuating circumstances include:

-• Debilitating physical, medical or psychological event;
+• Debilitating physical, medical or psychological event or condition;

 • Family emergency; or